Visitors have been falling in love with St. Augustine for more than 450 years.

 It has the look of the Old World, but St. Augustine is truly a city of the New World, happily situated in what Ponce de Leon called La Florida, "the land of flowers," where it has been attracting visitors since the first ones arrived in 1565 and claimed the city for Spain.

-This year St. Augustine will celebrate its 450th anniversary since Pedro Menéndez de Avilés set foot on our shores and established a settlement that has been occupied continuously since.
+In 2015, St. Augustine celebrated its 450th anniversary since Pedro Menéndez de Avilés set foot on our shores and established a settlement that has been occupied continuously since.

 That was on September 8, 1565, and three days later Menéndez wrote to King Philip II of Spain about his confidence in carrying out the royal commission: